m-rtin/anki-ipa/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Make sure your selected language is visible!

 **Expected behavior**
 A clear and concise description of what you expected to happen.